 1943- 54 year old actor Charlie Chaplin married his fourth wife, 18 year old Oona O’Neill.
 In Hollywood Chaplin’s nickname was “Chickenhawk Charlie” for his fondness for women of barely legal age.
 Oona did remain his wife until the end of his life in 1971.

 1947 –The 1st regular broadcast network news show began-Dumont's "News from Washington".

 1952- The CBS television comedy My Little Margie premiered.
 It starred Gale Storm and Charlie Farrell.

 1955- Disney’s Lady and the Tramp premiered.

 1959- Actor George Reeves, who played the 1950s television Superman, went upstairs during a dinner party and shot himself with a Luger pistol.
 Actor Gig Young, who was a friend of Reeves, said the actor 's career was going well and his love life was fine.
 He never believed the actor would shoot himself.
 Gig Young shot himself in 1981.

-Many of Reeves friends also wonder if it was a suicide because Reeves had been dating a socialite named Toni Mannix who’s husband Eddie Mannix of MGM had mob connections.
-The bullet entrance wound didn’t have the customary powder burns of a suicide and there were other bullet holes in the floor and ceiling.
+Many of Reeves friends also wonder if it was a suicide because Reeves had been dating a socialite named Toni Mannix who’s husband Eddie Mannix, VP of MGM had mob connections.
+Another story has Toni Mannix counting among her boyfriends Lucky Lucciano, the head of the NY Mafia.
+The bullet entrance in George Reeves body didn’t have the customary powder burns of a suicide and there were other bullet holes in the floor and ceiling.
 Also the gun in Reeves hands had been wiped clean of fingerprints.

 1960- Alfred Hitchcock's thriller "Psycho" premiered.